nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. - Follow the instructions in Section [3.1](#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner) to create new Signing certificate, which will be using EC algorithm now.
    - Follow the instructions in Section [3.2](#32-configuring-the-authentication-key-and-certificate-for-the-security-server) to create new Authentication certificate, which will be using EC algorithm now.

-### 25.2 Backwards compatibility
+### 25.2 Backwards Compatibility

-EC based certificates are supported from version 7.6.0 onwards.
-In case X-Road instance contains Security Servers prior version 7.6.0, then:
+EC based keys are supported starting from X-Road version 7.6.0 (=> 7.6.0).
+If an X-Road instance contains Security Servers prior to version 7.6.0 (< 7.6.0), then:
-- Older Security Servers should be able to verify requests signed with EC keys from newer Security server.
+A Security Server prior to version 7.6.0 (< 7.6.0) is able to verify requests signed with EC keys from a Security Server version 7.6.0 or later (=> 7.6.0).
-- If older Security Server makes to request to newer Security Server,which uses EC based authentication certificate, then `TLS handshake failed` error may occur.
-To fix this without upgrading the older Security Server, just update on that security server `xroad-tls-ciphers` property to include EC compatible TLS cypher for example: `TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384`, read more in [UG-SYSPAR](../Manuals/ug-syspar_x-road_v6_system_parameters.md).
+If a Security Server prior to version 7.6.0 (< 7.6.0) makes a request to a Security Server version 7.6.0 or later (=> 7.6.0), which uses EC based authentication certificate, then TLS handshake failed error may occur.
+To fix this without upgrading the older Security Server, update the Security Server's xroad-tls-ciphers property to include EC compatible TLS cipher, e.g.: TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384, read more in [UG-SYSPAR](../Manuals/ug-syspar_x-road_v6_system_parameters.md).